carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 You can customize the layout of these panes, as well as many settings such as RStudio color scheme, font, and even keyboard shortcuts.
 You can access these settings by going to the menu bar, then clicking on Tools → Global Options.

-RStudio puts most of the things you need to work in R into a single window, and also includes features like keyboard shortcuts, autocompletion of code, and syntax highlighting (different types of code are colored differently).
+RStudio puts most of the things you need to work in R into a single window, and also includes features like keyboard shortcuts, autocompletion of code, and syntax highlighting (different types of code are colored differently, making it easier to navigate your code).

 ## Getting set up in RStudio

-It is a good practice to get into the habit of organizing your projects into self-contained folders right from the start.
+It is a good practice to organize your projects into self-contained folders right from the start, so we will start building that habit now.
 A well-organized project is easier to navigate, more reproducible, and easier to share with others.
-Your project should contain a top-level folder that contains everything necessary for the project, including data, scripts, and images, all organized into sub-folders.
+Your project should start with a top-level folder that contains everything necessary for the project, including data, scripts, and images, all organized into sub-folders.

 RStudio provides a "Projects" feature that can make it easier to work on individual projects in R. We will create a project that we will keep everything for this workshop.